 For humanities scholars and administrators, WE1S’s outcomes will not only facilitate their own participation in humanities advocacy (by widening and enriching the discourse of such advocacy in the ways described above) but also augment specific research, program-building and administrative, and public outreach missions.
 In regard to research, the project’s methods and tools will serve as a paradigm (and can be used “as is” or in adapted form) for researching the way other complex ideas that are like “the humanities” in having both narrow/sharply defined and broad/fuzzy senses behave in public discourse.
 Examples might include such concepts as “neoliberalism,” “climate,” “globalism,” “science,” or “culture.”
 In addition, WE1S will provide research material for scholars working specifically on areas such as university studies or the history of the humanities.
-In regard to program-building and administration, WE1S will be able to assist in such activities as designing general education curricula, shaping agendas for humanities centers, or presenting a matriculation or commencement speech--all of which can benefit from WE1S’s research-backed identification of themes and the relations between themes.
+In regard to program-building and administration, WE1S will be able to assist in such activities as designing general education curricula, shaping agendas for humanities centers, or presenting a matriculation or commencement speech―all of which can benefit from WE1S’s research-backed identification of themes and the relations between themes.
 And in regard to public outreach for the humanities, WE1S will provide an extended, enrichened range of themes, arguments, examples, and other material to draw on in framing advocacy efforts on behalf of funding for the humanities, bringing new students into humanities majors, and showing the connection of the humanities to other educational fields and to other areas of social concern.
 Especially valuable is the fact that WE1S’s research materials and methods will allow for comparative methods of advocating the humanities that would not otherwise be easily available (except in traditional universalizing terms).
 For example, the scope of WE1S’s studies will allow administrators and scholars (and university communications or public relations officers) to speak of the cross-regional or -national significance of the humanities, of the importance of the humanities across social groups, and of the participation of the humanities alongside the sciences and other fields in topics of great contemporary concern.

 For the digital humanities research community, WE1S will provide a paradigm of open, shareable, and reproducible research adapted for the kinds of provenance tracking, analysis workflows, and self-reflective attention to interpretive method characteristic of humanities-oriented “cultural analytics.”
 The WE1S manifest framework, Workflow Management System, Virtual Workspace System, and topic model interpretation protocol will be disseminated so that they can be used or adapted by other projects.
 More generally, however, their value will lie in advancing a model for how data-intensive digital humanities research will need to be conducted in the future to meet currently emerging standards of openness, shareability, and reproducibility.
 WE1S imagines a scholarly future for the digital humanities in which critical rigor means not just showing and explaining results, but showing the underlying dataset (or only the derived analytical data if the primary data is proprietary) and also the data workflow.
 Through its summer research camps and other RA-related activities, WE1S will also have the benefit of training members of a new generation of graduate students in such scholarship.